91ÁÔÆæ

 Computational Biology Peer Mentor Network (2026-2029)

-The three-year Computational Biology Peer Mentor Network (CompBioPMN) consists of about 20 early- and mid-career faculty in computational biology and bioinformatics at primarily undergraduate institutions (PUIs).
+The three-year Computational Biology Peer Mentor Network (CompBioPMN) will bring together about 20 faculty from primarily undergraduate institutions involved in computational biology teaching and/or research.
 The goal of the program is to improve faculty’s connections to the discipline, reduce their isolation at small institutions, and equip them with career advancement strategies for their next steps.
 Participants will join two in-person workshops and one virtual workshop.
-Additionally, participants will have monthly cohort-building virtual meetings with a small group of faculty (Alliance Meetings).
-These monthly meetings are designed for the Alliance groups to develop mentoring relationships throughout the academic year.

-As a group, participants of the CompBioPMN will:
+Participants of the CompBioPMN will:

 • Clarify individual career goals and learn how to make progress towards those goals.
+There will be a career coaching session as part of a virtual workshop in the summer of 2027.

 • Learn about and share educational resources for teaching and undergraduate research mentoring (e.g., through ).
 There will be a focus on computational image analysis for some materials, but it is not required that participants make use of them.